NIEM/NIEM.github.io/model/concepts/adapter/xml/index.md

 The following is a subset from the Geospatial adapter schema in the NIEM 4.0 release.

-- The import statement of the GML external namespace includes a definition
+{: .note}
-- The complex type declaration is an adapter type
+- The import statement of the GML external namespace includes a definition and attribute `appinfo:externalImportIndicator="true"`.
-  - it has attribute `appinfo:externalAdapterTypeIndicator="true`
+- The complex type declaration is an adapter type, with attribute `appinfo:externalAdapterTypeIndicator="true`.
-  - the reference to the external element `gml:AbstractGeometry` also includes a definition
+- The reference to the external element `gml:AbstractGeometry` also includes a definition.
 - Nothing special is required by the element below that uses this adapter type.
-It is defined like any other NIEM element.
+The type can now be used like any other type.

 ```xml
 <xs:schema xmlns:gml="http://www.opengis.net/gml/3.2" ...>